 1. How we handle personal data

 We are registered as a Data Controller with the Office of the Information Commissioner under registration number Z5626639, and we are the data controller of any personal data that is provided to us.
-All personal data we hold is stored securely within the UK and EEA (European Economic Area).

 Any personal data we process is done so for a clear purpose and with a clear legal basis for doing so.
 We only hold personal data for as long as is necessary, as is required by law or as is set out in any contract we enter.
-The length of time we hold certain types of personal data for is set out in our Data Protection Policy.
+The length of time we hold certain types of personal data for is set out in our Data Retention Policy.

 - Telephone number

 - Health information relevant to application or tenancy

 - Passport number

 - Whether you have served in the Armed Forces